bsab-ffi/api-specifications/conventions/handling-schema-validation.md

 ## Enforcement and Compliance

-- API endpoints **MUST** reject messages that do not conform to the agreed schema with an appropriate error response.
+- API endpoints **MUST** reject messages that do not conform to the agreed schema with an appropriate error response (where synchronous validation applies).
 - Failure to adhere to schema validation rules may trigger an **incident management process**.
 - All entities **SHOULD** implement automated schema validation as part of their system integration tests.